Isentress HD (and Isentress)

 Potential Drug Interactions

-Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions not listed here.
-It is important to take Isentress HD and Isentress only with other HIV drugs recommended by your provider because they and similar drugs are contained in other HIV medications: Biktarvy, Genvoya, Stribild, Tivicay, and Triumeq.
+It is important to take Isentress HD and Isentress only with other HIV drugs recommended by your provider because they and similar drugs are contained in other HIV medications: Biktarvy, Genvoya, Stribild, Tivicay, Triumeq, Dovato, Cabenuva, and Juluca.
 Isentress HD cannot be used with rifampin, but Isentress can; increase Isentress to 800 mg twice daily when using rifampin.
 Remember to decrease the raltegravir back to its original dose when you finish taking rifampin.
 There are no data on dosing of the chewable tablets with rifampin.
 There is no need to increase the raltegravir dose with rifabutin.
 With both Isentress HD and Isentress, avoid Gaviscon and other antacids containing aluminum or magnesium.
-Calcium-containing antacids like Tums (calcium carbonate) can be used with Isentress, but not Isentress HD.
+Calcium-containing antacids such as Tums (calcium carbonate) can be used with Isentress, but not Isentress HD.
 Other acid reducers (such as Pepcid, Zantac, Prilosec, and Prevacid) are okay to use.
 Raltegravir is not recommended with carbamazepine or phenobarbital.
-Raltegravir can be used with Daklinza, Harvoni, Olysio, Sovaldi, Viekira Pak, Zepatier, or Epclusa.
+Raltegravir can be used with Harvoni, Zepatier, or Epclusa.
 Unlike Isentress, Isentress HD cannot be used with Intelence or boosted Aptivus.
+Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions not listed here.

 Isentress HD was approved in 2017.
-While the previous version, Isentress, was well tolerated and highly effective, its twice-daily dose was seen by some as a small hindrance.
-According to DHHS HIV treatment guidelines, all INSTIs on the market are recommended as components of initial ART regimens for most people; Isentress HD has been added to this list.
-Raltegravir-based regimens may be preferred for patients with high cardiovascular risk.
-Isentress is the preferred INSTI medication in HIV treatment guidelines for pregnancy, 400 mg twice a day in combination with 2 NRTIs.
-In pediatric HIV guidelines, Isentress was downgraded in 2017 from “preferred” to an “alternative” part of an initial regimen last year for children ages 6–12.
+While the original formulation, Isentress, was well tolerated and highly effective, its twice-daily dose was seen by some as a relative inconvenience.
+According to DHHS HIV treatment guidelines, raltegravir was downgraded from a preferred component of an initial regimen in most individuals to a component of a regimen in only certain clinical situations due to the higher pill burden as well as the relatively lower genetic barrier against the development of resistance compared to second generation INSTIs.
+Raltegravir-based regimens may be preferred for people with high cardiovascular risk.
+Raltegravir is a preferred drug for PEP (post-exposure prophylaxis—preventing HIV acquisition after a potential exposure) along with dolutegravir.
+Isentress is one of the preferred INSTI medications in HIV treatment guidelines for pregnancy, 400 mg twice a day in combination with 2 NRTIs.
+In pediatric HIV guidelines, Isentress was downgraded in 2017 from “preferred” to an “alternative” part of an initial regimen for children ages 6–12, but the powder formulation remains a preferred initial regimen for newborn and infant treatment and PEP following birth.